 What are the main 3 challenges for intraoperative consultations in your country?

 Our country is one of the most densely populated country in the world, but we have few big cities.
 There are hospitals throughout the country.
 There are surgeons there doing surgery every single day.
 But the pathologists are not there, the technicians are not there, the labs are not there.
 There is no modern technology to help us do our work.
 And the problem is that we cannot train so many people.

 So, to answer your question, our problem number one is the number of pathologists.
 There aren’t enough of them.
 And from those who are there, very few are comfortable with frozen section.

 Then, we also do not have enough trained technicians to deal with frozen section.
 You need expert technicians who know how to handle a very fresh specimen.
 You cannot afford to waste it.

-Finally, surgeons throughout the country must realize what capabilities we have.
+Finally, surgeons throughout the country must realize that what capabilities we have.
 There are surgeons who do not know that there are pathologist services available.
 They just don’t know it in the first place.
 This is mainly because they are far remote and do not have access to the information.

 What could be done to improve the number of consultations in Pakistan, ultimately improving treatment plans for cancer patients across the country?